134 pages of poems & artwork

-Mong-Lan, writer, former Stegner Fellow at Stanford Univ, Fulbright Scholar, has published six books of poetry & artwork, two chapbooks, has won prizes such as the Juniper Prize and the Pushcart Prize.
-Poems have been included in numerous anthologies such as Best American Poetry Anthology.
-She is currently finishing a novel, with an excerpt forthcoming in the North American Review.
+Mong-Lan, writer, former Stegner Fellow at Stanford Univ, Fulbright Scholar, has published seven (7) books of poetry & artwork, three (3) chapbooks, has won prizes such as the Juniper Prize and the Pushcart Prize.
+Poems have been included in numerous anthologies such as Best American Poetry Anthology and various Norton anthologies.
+She has finished a novel, with an excerpt in the North American Review.

-Mong-Lan as a dancer has studied ballet, jazz and flamenco, and has specialized as a tango dancer, performer, and teacher, having twenty years of tango dance experience, in Buenos Aires, San Francisco, New York City, Tokyo, Bangkok, Hanoi, and elsewhere.
+Mong-Lan as a dancer has studied ballet, jazz and flamenco, and has specialized as an Argentine tango dancer, performer, and teacher, having over twenty years of tango dance experience, in Buenos Aires, San Francisco, New York City, Tokyo, Bangkok, Hanoi, and elsewhere.

 ". . .
 A true original, unafraid of sentiment and at the height of her artistic prowess, Mong-Lan’s new book proves she remains one of our leading poets.”—Ravi Shankar, editor of Drunken Boat.